windytan/redsea/CONTRIBUTING.md

 Some guidelines for making good bug reports:

-* If the problem only appears with some **input signal** it would be very helpful if you could provide a copy of this signal for testing.
+* Include the **input signal** that reproduces the bug.
 If it's cumbersome to upload then don't worry, we can find ways around it.
-* Be sure to include basic information about your system (operating system, what kind of computer, which version of redsea)
+* Include basic information about your system: Operating system?
+What kind of computer?
+Which version of redsea?
-* If there is an **error message**, remember to include it.
+* Include any **error message** and any **warnings**.

 ## How to contribute source code